kswope/book-learnin/README.md

     ^ matches beginning of string or beginning of any line within string
     $ matches end of string or end of any line within string .
 By default, the dot will match any character except the newline character

+>
+Every class — except one — has a superclass, someplace that the class can turn to when someone calls a method that the class doesn’t recognize.

+>
+If you don’t specify a superclass when you are defining a new class, the new class automatically becomes a direct subclass of Object.